 Browsewrap agreement is a term used to describe contracts that were concluded simply by visiting a website.
 The worst kinds of terms and conditions may be hidden in a footer or buried deep in dropdown menus.
 Luckily, legal theory generally does not accept agreements of this type as valid, because it's unlikely that the user even read the agreement and therefore could not agree with its terms.
 The key component is the presentation of the agreement to the user.
 If the website uses a pop-up window to show the agreement, or positions the link to the agreement in prominent places, even a browsewrap agreement could be enforceable.
 The related case law is nicely summarized on Wikipedia.

-Clickwrap agreements, on the other hand, require an action by the user.
+Clickwrap agreements require an action by the user.
 Those terms will not be concluded simply by browsing a website, but by clicking a button or ticking a checkbox.
 This type of agreement is extremely common in online stores and in sign-up forms where the user needs to tick a checkbox before proceeding, or where the "Next" button has a note that says "By continuing you agree to our Terms and Conditions".
 Clickwrap agreements are perfectly fine and fair contracts and the courts will readily enforce them.
 As evidenced in the Ryanair v PR Aviation case.

 Scrapers in the EU will have a slightly easier time now thanks to the DSM Directive.
 As we mentioned above, data mining is allowed under certain conditions and if the website owner wants to opt-out of scraping, they need to do that in a machine-readable format.
 This brings added security to web scrapers, because they don't need their legal department to find and review complex terms and conditions of the website.
 Their scrapers will do that automatically.